ananthp77/df-file-job/README.md

 ## Usage

-### 1. Prepare Input File: Create a text file where each line contains a timestamp, a username, and an action ("Start" or "End").
+### 1. Prepare Input File: Create a text file where each line contains The transaction_date and transaction_amount.
 The format should be:
 ```
 2024-01-01,43.2
 2024-01-01,100.0